aekateriniz/C-CSV-for-GoogleSheets/README.md

 # C-CSV-for-GoogleSheets

-//Create CSV file for Google Sheets C++
+//Create CSV file for Google Sheets in C++
 //This is NOT for Excel